A. When in doubt, do not capitalize.

 1) Proper nouns, months, days of the week, but not the seasons or terms (fall, spring, summer).

 2) Capitalize the names of departments or offices, but not majors.
-Office of Public Relations, Department of Behavioral Sciences
+Office of Marketing & Communications, Department of Behavioral Sciences

 Jim is enrolled in the biology program.

 3) All traditional, educational, occupational, and business titles when used specifically in front of the name; do not capitalize these titles when they follow the name.

 Professor Jim Owens is chair of the Communication Arts Department.

 Note: In tabular matter and addresses, these titles may be capitalized regardless of location.

 4) The words Army, Navy, Marines, and Air Force, when referring to U.S. armed forces, whether or not preceded by the letters U.S.

 6) Geographical regions of the country, but not points of the compass (direction or locality).